adriangalilea/smail/README.md

 ## Security

-Passwords are stored in macOS Keychain, never in files.
+- Passwords are stored in macOS Keychain, never in files
-Use app-specific passwords from appleid.apple.com.
+- Always use app-specific passwords, not your main Apple ID password
+- The keychain service name in config.toml should match the one used in the `security` command